Gabriella439/nixos-in-production/manuscript/Setup.md

 The script will stop and warn the end user if the system doesn't use `systemd`, in which case you can switch to the single-user script if you so desire.

-Note the absence of sparkles for the above command!
+Note the absence of star for the above command!
 That's because we can still improve upon the command in a few ways.

 First, you will also want to pin the version of Nix that you install if you're creating setup instructions for others to follow.
 For example, this book will be based on Nix version 2.11.0, so we will want to use a different URL to pin the Nix version: